ruadh/CSCI-E-33a_Final_Project/README.md

 ### Passing the user

 In several functions, I chose to pass the user as a separate parameter instead of using request.user.
 This is not needed for the features in my final project spec, but it leaves open the door for some future enhancements where the user we're interested in isn't necessarily the current user.
-Ex: allowing a parent to register along with a child, or allowing an admin to view student information in the front end.
+Ex: allowing a parent to register along with a child, or allowing an admin to view orders in the front end.